marshallrahul/Budget-App/README.md

 # Budget-App
-In order to use this application.
-You need to download this code.
+In order to use this application you need to download this code.
 Then dist -> index.html